-A few red droplets on the carpet or an unusually foul smell from the litter box may indicate that your cat is bleeding from his back end.
-Of course, visible blood on his rear is an obvious sign of trouble.
-Don't rely on visual inspections alone though, because some causes of bleeding aren't always apparent.
+A few bright red blood droplets on the carpet or an unusually foul smell from the litter box may indicate that your cat is bleeding from their rectum.
+Of course, visible blood on the rectal area is an obvious sign of trouble.
+Don't rely on visual inspections alone, though, because some common causes of rectal bleeding aren't always apparent.

-Digestive diseases and constipation may force your cat to put extra strain on his muscles when using the litter box.
-This pressure can force a portion of his intestinal lining outward so that it's visible externally.
-Rectal prolapses are painful for kitties and should be addressed by a professional vet as soon as possible.
-Pet owners should not touch or try to fix a prolapse on their own.
-Simple surgery is usually sufficient to fix minor prolapses, but severe cases require invasive and expensive treatment.
+Rectal prolapses are painful for kitties and should be evaluated by a veterinarian as soon as possible.
+Cat owners should not touch or try to fix a rectal prolapse on their own.
+Minor surgery is usually sufficient to fix minor prolapses, but severe cases require more extensive and invasive treatment.

-Worms and other parasites also may be to blame for your cat's bleeding.
-Hookworms and tapeworms latch on to the lining of the intestines to steal nutrients from their host's blood.
-Uncontrolled infestations can cause a life-threatening drop in blood supply in smaller animals.
-Felines with worms lose blood when they defecate, which makes stool tarry and darker in color, according to Cornell University College of Veterinary Medicine.
-Protozoan parasites also can cause rectal bleeding in cats.
-Management strategies for parasites depends on the type and scope of infestation, so a professional diagnosis is necessary before you begin treatment.
+Worms and other parasites in the gastrointestinal tract may also be to blame for your cat's rectal bleeding or bloody feces.
+Hookworms and tapeworms latch on to the lining of the intestines to steal nutrients from your cat's blood.
+Untreated infestations can cause a life-threatening drop in blood supply in smaller animals.
+Felines with worms lose blood during defecation, which can make feces loose, bloody, mucousy, or black and tarry in appearance.

 Protozoan parasites, like giardia and coccidia, can also lead to your cat bleeding from their rectum.
 Management strategies for parasites depends on the type and scope of infestation, so professional diagnostic tests are necessary to determine the underlying cause and appropriate treatment.